The best way to learn about the UK College of Engineering is to come see it for yourself. Click here to register for an Engineering Tour!

 Career Prospects in Electrical Engineering

 Electrical engineers learn to understand and use electrical energy: make it, control it, transmit it and tame it to design and run all kinds of traditional and advanced technologies.
 Electrical engineers also understand how to design and make the hardware that helps our newest intelligent tools, machines, houses and cars get smarter, smaller, cheaper, faster and safer.
-Electrical engineers work in every industry you can think of: film and television, aerospace, automotive, business machines, professional and scientific equipment, computers and electronics, communications and medical technology to name a few.
+Electrical engineers work in every industry you can think of: artificial intelligence, aerospace, automotive, business machines, professional and scientific equipment, computers and electronics, communications and medical technology to name a few.
 They work in public utilities, for NASA, at the National Institutes of Health, at the Department of Defense, for consumer electronics companies, and much, much more.
 As researchers, they study everything from fuel cells to nanotechnology.
 If it’s got an on/off switch, these engineers have studied it, designed it or produced it.

 Imagine Your Future